Robert M. Walker: Biography

-From 1978-93, Walker served as a professional staff member of the United States Senate Committee on Appropriations and staff director of the United States Senate Appropriations Subcommittee on Military Construction.
+From 1978–93, Walker served as a professional staff member of the United States Senate Committee on Appropriations and staff director of the United States Senate Appropriations Subcommittee on Military Construction.

-In 1993, President of the United States Bill Clinton named Walker Assistant Secretary of the Army (Installations, Logistics and Environment) and Walker held this office 1993-97.
+In 1993, President of the United States Bill Clinton named Walker Assistant Secretary of the Army for Installations, Energy and Environment and Walker held this office 1993-97.

 In 1997, President Clinton nominated Walker as United States Under Secretary of the Army, and he subsequently held this office from November 13, 1997 through October 15, 1998.
-He was Acting United States Secretary of the Army from January 2, 1998 through July 2, 1998.
+He was Acting United States Secretary of the Army from December 2, 1997 through July 2, 1998.

-In 1998-1999, he was Deputy Director of the Federal Emergency Management Agency.
+In 1998–1999, he was Deputy Director of the Federal Emergency Management Agency.

-He then served as Acting Under Secretary of Veterans Affairs for Memorial Affairs, United States Department of Veterans Affairs from December 1999 until September 2000, at which point he was appointed as the first Under Secretary of Veterans Affairs for Memorial Affairs in the Department of Veterans Affairs, taking up his duties on September 2000.
+He then served as Acting Under Secretary of Veterans Affairs for Memorial Affairs, United States Department of Veterans Affairs from December 1999 until September 2000, at which point he was appointed as the first Under Secretary of Veterans Affairs for Memorial Affairs in the Department of Veterans Affairs, taking up his duties in September 2000.

 In February 2001, Walker joined Plexus Scientific Corporation, serving as a senior vice president and later as chairman.

 Walker has lectured at the Naval Postgraduate School's Center for Homeland Defense and Security.